Do you want a engaging curriculum for reading & language arts?

 We chose to check out the units Phineas Gage and Strangers in the Land.

-Phineas Gage: A Gruesome but True Story about Brain Science is a fascinating book about the real life story of Phineas Gage.
+Phineas Gage: A Gruesome but True Story about Brain Science is a fascinating book about the real-life story of Phineas Gage.
 Phineas Gage amazingly survived a rod going through his skill.
-The book is a fascinating tale of Phineas Gage after his accident, the doctors who studied him, 19th century medicine, and an introduction into brain science.
+The book is a fascinating tale of Phineas Gage after his accident, the doctors who studied him, 19th-century medicine, and an introduction to brain science.

-Over the course of the month kids spelling and vocabulary words come from Phineas Gage.
+Over the course of the month, the kids’ spelling and vocabulary words come from Phineas Gage.
 They learn spelling words such as embellishment, miraculous, and consciousness.
 There are recommended projects for kids to use modeling clay to create neurons, dissect a sheep’s brain, and write a 5-paragraph paper about the importance of each part of the brain.

 Strangers in the Land